-When welding the two corrugated pipe sections back together at a $30^{\circ}$ angle, it was helpful to first trim back the corrugations around the circumference of the seam to provide the welder with more room and visibility.
+When welding the two corrugated pipe sections back together at a 30° angle, it was helpful to first trim back the corrugations around the circumference of the seam to provide the welder with more room and visibility.
 The sections were held in place using duct tape along the inside, while the outside parameter was carefully tack welded.
-Additional strips of thin plastic were added to the seam as necessary during welding because the two sections did not provide a perfectly uniform connection when pieced together.
-After the weld was completed around the entire circular connection, the seam was inspected for holes by shining a flashlight through the tank from inside, and those locations were then patched with the plastic welder.
-A generous layer of silicone caulking was applied to both the inside and outside of the tank's seam in order to ensure that it would remain watertight.
+Additional strips of thin plastic cut directly from HDPE scrap were added to the seam as necessary during welding because the two sections did not provide a perfectly uniform connection when pieced together.
+Additional strips could be added perpendicular to the weld to aid in structural stability.
+After the weld was completed around the entire circular connection, the seam was inspected for holes by shining a flashlight through the tank from inside, and those locations were then patched with the plastic welder and additional plastic strips.
+Once welding was finished, a generous layer of silicone caulking was applied to both the inside and outside of the tank's seam in order to ensure that it would remain watertight.